 However, entering fixed values for the Compile Command, Executable Filename, and Program Execution Command fields can be extremely cumbersome and inflexible – the details of these fields may need to change with each different program file submission, for example.
 In order to provide more flexibility, PC2 supports the use of “parameter substitutions” in these fields.

 PC2 parameter substitution fields are indicated by matching curly braces, with the first character inside the left curly brace being a colon (‘:’).
 Following the colon character is exactly one of a set of predefined PC2 parameter substitution keywords.
 Any number of command parameter substitution fields may appear anywhere in a language description field.
-The currently defined parameter substitution keywords and their corresponding meanings are given below.
+The currently defined language-related substitution keywords and their corresponding meanings are given below.